Nonlinear Odd Viscoelastic Effect

-In Fig.~\ref{fig:Wannier}, we show the normal- and shear-stress induced Wannier velocities $\dd x_c/\dd w_{kl}$ in different topological phases, which are consistent with the particle mass currents $J_{ij}$ shown in Fig.~\ref{fig:schematics}.
-Hence, we show that the localized wavepacket basis reflects the nonlinear odd viscoelastic transport induced by the deformations, consistently with the values of nonlinear response functions $\eta_{ij;kl,mn}$ demonstrated in Fig.~\ref{fig:Hall}.
-As such, we show that the NOVE naturally arises in momentum-space and real-space representations of fermionic wavefunctions realizing three-dimensional quantum-state geometries.
+In Fig.~\ref{fig:Wannier}, we show the normal and shear stress induced Wannier velocities $\dd x_c/\dd w_{kl}$ in different topological phases, which are consistent with the elastic response currents $J_{ij} = \langle T_{ij} \rangle$ shown in Fig.~\ref{fig:schematics}.
+Hence, we show that the localized wave~packet basis reflects the nonlinear odd viscoelastic transport induced by the deformations, consistently with the values of nonlinear response functions $\eta_{ij;kl,mn}$ demonstrated in Fig.~\ref{fig:Hall}.
+As such, we show that NOVEs naturally arise in momentum-space and real-space representations of fermionic wave~functions realizing three-dimensional quantum-state \mbox{geometries}.\\